 Incomplete applications and applications from ineligible students will not be considered.

-Applicants are notified about scholarship decisions by August 5, 2020.
+Applicants are notified about scholarship decisions within three weeks of the deadline.

 You may apply for a scholarship for more than one certificate program, but you can only be awarded one UW Certificate Scholarship at any one time.